BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-Ocean-Boulevard.md

 </p>

 <p>
-It's perhaps not well known that there's oceanfront in New Hampshire.
+It's perhaps not well known that there is oceanfront in New Hampshire.
 There isn't much: a little strip of coastline.
 <div align="center">
     <img style="height: 75%; width: 100%;" src="https://bradleyculley.github.io/images/Map-of-new-hampshire.png" />
 </div>